Hír TV: Political views

 Ever since its founding, the channel was viewed as a Fidesz-sympathizer broadcaster due to its owner's background and the political views of its anchors, a viewpoint that was typical until 2015.
 Several anchors who defined themselves as right-wingers later worked in the political scene: Ákos Krakkó, the Célpont anchor, worked from 2010 as press agent for the Fidesz parliamentary group, and from 2014 as press agent for the Prime Minister's Office; and in 2014, anchorwoman Éva Kurucz became the spokeswoman for Viktor Orbán's third government.

 In 2015, there was a breakdown in relationships between prime minister Orbán and the owner of Hír TV, Lajos Simicska, who had previously been head of Hungary's internal tax revenue service (APEH) in Orbán's first government; the dispute caused the channel's political stance to be modified.
 Since September 2015, the channel has been increasingly critical against the government and open to left-wing and right-wing intellectuals and opinions.

 After the station was sold to the KESMA holding, the channel turned back to its pro-government stance, a move which became more evident after its merger with Echo TV.
-Many of its pundits also moved to the station after the merger to continue with its own opinionated shows broadcast on the former Echo TV, including Balzsay Károly, Bayer Zsolt, Liebmann Katalin, Lomnici Zoltán, Kiszelly Zoltán and Kadarkai Endre, and many former anchors returned to host shows as part of the new programming.
+Many of its pundits also moved to the station after the merger to continue with its own opinionated shows broadcast on the former Echo TV, including Károly Balzsay, Zsolt Bayer, Katalin Liebmann, Zoltán Lomnici, Zoltán Kiszelly and Endre Kadarkai, and many former anchors returned to host shows as part of the new programming.